 Here’s a list of popular SBA 7(a) loan uses:

 SBA loans consist of a lot of moving parts.
 From maximum loan amounts and use of proceeds to repayment terms, guaraunty fees, interest rates, and more—here’s a brief overview of the main characteristics of SBA 7(a) loans in 2022:

 *The guaranty fee is charged on the guaranteed portion of your loan—not the entirety of it.

-Like with any financing method, SBA 7(a) loans have their good and bad sides.
-You’ll need to understand the pros and the cons to determine if they’re the right financial option for your business.
-Below, we’ll give you the down-to-earth facts about the upsides and downsides of SBA 7(a) loans.
+Like any funding program, the SBA 7(a) loan has its own set of pros and cons which you’ll need to understand in order to determine if its the right financial option for you.
+Below, we’ll give you the down-to-earth facts about the upsides and downsides of 7(a) loans.

-While SBA 7(a) loans are popular business financing options, they’re not all sunshine and roses.
+While 7(a) loans are popular small business financing options, they’re not all sunshine and roses.
 Let’s take a quick look at the downsides to these government-backed loans:

-You’ll need to pay additional fees beyond your typical interest rates on your monthly payments.
-Here’s a list of SBA 7(a) loan fees to expect:
+SBA 7(a) loans require you to pay additional fees beyond your typical interest rates on your payments.
+Here’s a list of 7(a) loan fees to expect:

 SBA 7(a) loans aren’t the easiest loans to qualify for.
 You’ll need good credit, proven revenue, collateral, and a solid business plan to get approved.

 Let’s start with the essentials.
-Here are the fundamental requirements to get an SBA 7(a) loan.
+Here are the fundamental requirements to get a 7(a) loan.
 You must: